SimonLiOvO/vectoriser/readme.md

 # Vectoriser
 ## Introduction
 Vectoriser is a python project that converts bitmap image to vector.

+## Required Packages
+- Svgwrite
+- Numpy